 Detail of the Rape of Proserpina (1621) by Gian Lorenzo Bernini; Alvesgaspar, CC BY-SA 4.0, via Wikimedia Commons

-The Two Types of Texture in Art
+Different Types of Textures in Art

 Visual Texture